AlePuglisi/simple-system-control/README.md

 ```
 The names of the plotted signals are intuitively chosen to understand what is showing up.

-![Note]
-I need to update the code to use a relative path, I'll do this quick fix soon!

 ### Conclusion:
 For any question, curiosity, or problem, don't hesitate to open an  issue or contact me.